Is Jesus human, or male?

 Published: Feb 8, 2013 by Maria Gwyn McDowell

 Recently, yet another article on why a male-only Catholic priesthood is sensible has been making the rounds of Facebook.
-In a Catholic News Service article , the Dominican Father Wojciech Giertych acknowledges that we cannot really know why Jesus chose only male apostles despite his other counter-cultural acts, but offers some speculation as to the reasons.
+In a National Catholic Reporter, the Dominican Father Wojciech Giertych acknowledges that we cannot really know why Jesus chose only male apostles despite his other counter-cultural acts, but offers some speculation as to the reasons.